pranav015/dd-audit-users/README.md

 # How to use
+Initialize project

+`bundle install`

-Run the follwoing command with the region you would like to retrieve user information for
+Run the follwoing command with the region paramter to retreive datadog user information for that region

-**NOTE: enter `US` or `EU` for the region
+**NOTE**: enter `US` or `EU` for the region

 `./datadog_audit.rb <region>`